 This is the second major lawsuit that has been filed by people attempting to save DACA.
 The Department of Justice (DOJ) has already filed a motion to dismiss a previous DACA lawsuit that came out of New York state.
 We can expect another swift response from the Trump Administration in this case.
 Our immigration law team will keep a close eye on any new DACA-related developments in the courtroom.
 Further, there is still the possibility that Congress might take action to preserve DACA rights.
 Hopefully this will happen, but DACA recipients need your assistance.
 Concerned citizens are highly encouraged to take action to help protect DACA.

 Contact Our Los Angeles DACA Lawyers Today

-At the Law Office of Joshua L. Goldstein, PC, we are strong advocates of the Deferred Authorization for Childhood Arrivals program.
+At the Goldstein Immigration Lawyers, we are strong advocates of the Deferred Authorization for Childhood Arrivals program.
 If you have any questions or concerns about your rights under DACA, please call us today at (213) 514-8870 for immediate legal assistance.
 Our office is located in Los Angeles and we represent clients throughout the region, including in Orange County and Ventura County.